tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 Ansible is an open source, command-line IT automation software application written in Python and developed by **Red Hat**.
 It can configure systems, deploy software, and orchestrate advanced workflows to support application deployment, system updates, and more.
 Let's say we have hundreds of servers, and we want add some files to those servers.
 Istead of log in every server and running some commands, we just create simple Ansible playbook where it goes to servers and add files at the same time which is more efficient in terms of time consuming.

+### Creating new user
 **1.** Before installation it is better to add new user and install jenkins, ansible and run commands with that user.

-- Creating new user

 ```
 useradd jenkins